 - Discussions about recovery and support are completely acceptable on Wattpad.
 Stories or discussions which aim to place a negative light on the consequences of self-harm and eating disorders are not a violation.

-- Any content that advertises products or services unrelated to Wattpad is not permitted and will be removed.
+- Any content that advertises products or services unrelated to, or not sanctioned by Wattpad is not permitted and will be removed.

 [For a full copyright FAQ, you can check here]

 At Wattpad we value the incredible amount of dedication and commitment that goes into the creation process, so helping creators protect their rights is our top priority.

 - Posting the copyrighted works of others without their legal consent is strictly prohibited.
 This applies to all stories, images, and media.